The better reliability performing systems start the design process with controlling variability.

 One of the activities in Army basic training is learning to fire a rifle.
 The majority of the discussion is on consistency.
 After our first attempt to hit a target with 10 shots, a drill sergeant would look at the results.
 In my case, the holes in the paper target were widely scattered across the right side of the target and not all shots even hit the target at all.
 He sighed and told me to focus on taking aim, breathing, and squeezing the target exactly the same each time.
 He said we first had to get a consistent process or tight shot group, then they could help me adjust my aim to center the shot group on the center of the target.

 In designing for reliability, again it’s the same.
-We make decisions all thought the process focused on functions and performance of the product.
+We make decisions all through the process focused on the functions and performance of the product.
 This decision process may include time to market and cost considerations.

 What separates reliable designs from not so good, is the inclusion of the impact of variability.